 The best TEFL books for the newbie TEFL teacher

-If you have recently qualified as a TEFL teacher, you are probably looking for some tips and tricks to help you in the classroom.
-While you probably have an understanding of the basic concepts of TEFL, you could still do some reading to explore teaching methodologies or theories of learning even more and build on your new knowledge.
+As a newbie TEFL teacher, you’re probably looking for some tips and tricks to help you in the classroom.
+Or maybe you want to explore teaching methodologies or theories of learning and build on your new knowledge.

 Here are a few good TEFL books to help you get started teaching until you get the hang of it.

 You may have heard of a very popular grammar reference book called English Grammar in Use.
-While we still believe that to be a great reference grammar book, the Oxford English Grammar Course is a newer book, with clear, simple grammar explanations to help you understand even the most complex grammar point.
-What’s more, the explanations will help you understand how to explain a particular point to your students.
+While we still believe that’s a great reference grammar book, the Oxford English Grammar Course is a newer book.
+With clear, simple grammar explanations it helps you understand even the most complex grammar point.
+What’s more, the explanations are suitable for you to use with your students.

 Learning Teaching – Jim Scrivener